Skip links

 The content you use to communicate and convert candidates to the next stage in their journey is critical.

-At every stage, employee stories are the most effective recruitment marketing content.
+Employee stories are the most effective content on a career site.
 They give real insight into culture, prove who you say you are, and they’re memorable.
-They’re a recruitment marketing content secret weapon, and they’re closers.
+They’re a talent attraction secret weapon, and they’re closers.

-For you, we developed the employee story content personalization pyramid.
-This is a way to think about the compelling personalized content needed throughout your career site and at every stage of the candidate journey.
-As you can see, the story content becomes more specific as you drill down.
+We’ve developed the employee story content personalization pyramid to show how compelling personalized content is needed throughout your career site and at every stage of the candidate journey.
+The story content becomes more specific and targeted as a candidate moves through the hiring process.

-For a complete career site content overhaul, you should aim to have content that addresses each category in the pyramid.
+When embarking on a career site project, you should aim to have content that addresses each category in the pyramid.

 Universal culture content